oides/regional-adaptation-simulation/README.md

 ## Execução

-Para executar a simulação: python overheadsimulation.py teste
+In order to execute the simulaton: python overheadsimulation.py